Leading Index for Indiana

-Last month, we noted that next month’s LII will be released on a regular basis.
-To be more relevant, the LII would need to be reconfigured because the interest rate component of the LII has been made useless due to Federal Reserve policy.
-Also important to repeat: the yield spreads that once foretold of changes in economic growth have proven to be less reliable as a result.
+This is the last month the LII will be released on a regular basis.
+To be more relevant, the LII would need to be reconfigured because the interest rate component of the LII has been undercut by Federal Reserve policy.
+The yield spreads that once foretold of changes in economic growth have proven to be less reliable as a result.
 For those interested in interest rate dynamics, please refer to a recent study by Wells Fargo Securities documenting that the relationship between the interest rate spread and GDP growth is questionable.
 While the interest rate spread is only one of five components of the LII, the tenuous relationship in this component would require a rethinking and reconfiguring of the design of the LII.

 Drivers of Change